codinguser/gnucash-android/README.md

 After satisfying those requirements, the build is pretty simple:

-* Run `gradlew build installDebug` from the within the project folder.
+* Run `gradlew build installDevelopmentDebug` from the within the project folder.
 It will build the project for you and install it to the connected Android device or running emulator.

-You might find that your device doesn't let you install your build if you already have the version from the Android Market installed.
-This is standard Android security as it it won't let you directly replace an app that's been signed with a different key.
-Manually uninstall GnuCash from your device and you will then be able to install your own built version.
+The app is configured to allow you to install a development and production version in parallel on your device.

 ### With Android Studio
 The easiest way to build is to install [Android Studio](https://developer.android.com/sdk/index.html) v1.+